 Managing costs and expenses is a never-ending responsibility in the supply chain.
-Using new technology and proactive, smart transportation is critical.
-So, too, is knowing how to allocate freight costs to inventory.
+One important supply chain accounting measure is freight cost allocation, specifically knowing how to allocate freight costs to inventory.

 What Are Freight Costs in Accounting?